-Prinicipal component analysis (PCA) is typically applied to reduce the dimensionality of high-dimensional systems.
-While the free parameters that we investigate comprise an artificially low dimensional system, additional parameters (namely pressure and H_2O) change with shifts to the temperature profile.
-Hence, we use PCA elucidate the information content of the performed simuations.
-In performing this analysis we are ignoring the inherent non-linearities and non-Gaussian behavoir of the simulated system.
+Principal component analysis (PCA) is typically applied to reduce the dimensionality of high-dimensional systems.
+While the free parameters that we investigate comprise an artificially low-dimensional system, additional parameters (namely, pressure and $H_2O$ ) change with shifts to the temperature profile.
+Hence, we use PCA to elucidate the information content of the performed simulations.
+In performing this analysis, we are ignoring the inherent nonlinearities and non-Gaussian behavior of the simulated system.
 The variations in liquid water, distance, and temperature are those listed previously.

-Figure 5 shows a scatter plot of the first two principal components, with the colormap corresponding to frequency.
+Fig. 6 shows a scatter plot of the first two principal components, with the colormap corresponding to frequency.
 There is an obvious separation in behavior between the low frequencies (below 50 GHz) and the high frequencies.
-Frequencies near the molecular transitions have low scores in the first principal component, which reflects the saturation with respect to liquid water content and distance.
-The W-band window region spans a similar, albeit wider, range of scores in the first principal component, compared with the G-band window region, suggesting both some level of redundancy along with slightly increased sensitivity at W band.
+Frequencies near the molecular transitions have low scores in the first principal component, which reflects the saturation with respect to LWC and distance.
+The W-band window region spans a similar, albeit wider, range of scores in the first principal component, compared with the G-band window region, suggesting both some level of redundancy along with slightly increased sensitivity at W-band.